 1tablespoonBob's Red Mill Egg Replacermixed with 2 tbsp water

-In a small bowl, whisk the flour, baking powder, baking soda, and salt together.
+In a medium bowl, whisk the flour, arrowroot, baking powder, and salt together.
 Set aside.

 Using a hand mixer or a stand mixer fitted with the paddle attachment, cream the butter with both sugars until smooth.
-Add the prepared egg replacer and vanilla extract and mix to combine.
-Add the dry ingredients and mix on low speed until dough comes together.
-Fold in the peaches.
+Add the Greek yogurt, prepared egg replacer, and vanilla extract and beat to combine.
+Add the dry ingredients and mix on low speed until soft cookie dough forms.
 Cover and chill in the refrigerator for at least 1 hour.

-Preheat the oven to 350°F. Line a baking sheet with parchment paper.
-Scoop out cookie dough, about one tablespoon for each cookie, and arrange on the baking sheet 1-2 inches apart.
-Bake for 11-12 minutes, or until edges start to brown slightly.
-Allow the cookies to cool on the baking sheet for 10 minutes before transferring to a wire cooling rack.
-Cool completely before drizzling the glaze.
+Preheat the oven to 375°F. Line baking sheets with parchment paper.
+Scoop out cookie dough, measuring about 2 tablespoons per cookie, and roll into a ball.
+Flatten slightly with your hands.
+Arrange on the lined baking sheets, 2 inches apart.
+Bake 8-9 minutes, or until edges look slightly browned.
+Allow cookies to cool on the baking sheets for 15 minutes before transferring to a cooling rack to cool completely.